-Build works locally but fails or misbehaves in TeamCity
+Build fails or behaves differently in TeamCity but not locally

-If the TeamCity build agent is run as a service (e.g. it is installed as a Windows service), try running the TeamCity agent under a regular user with administrative permissions from the command line.
+If the TeamCity build agent is installed as a Windows service, try running the TeamCity agent from the command line.
 See also Windows Service limitations.

 Here are the detailed steps you can use to run a build from the command line: